Career Assessment Programs for People Considering Ministry

 Most centers also offer the option of a couple’s interview and welcome the participation of a spouse or partner.
 While not required, this option offers an important opportunity for a spousal pair to examine together what one partner’s pursuit of a ministry career portends for both partners.
 Whether through a group, individual or couples program, we hope you will benefit from the opportunity for extensive evaluation of personal strengths, motivation, areas of needed growth, and potential for success in the ministry by staff members who are experienced in working with aspirants, candidates and clergy.
 The career assessment program is more than evaluative: it is educational and developmental.

 Some people feel caught off-guard by the amount of preparation required and the degree of self-disclosure expected in these programs.
 Others feel caught off-guard by the lead-time required.
 For example, the counseling center may need several months’ lead-time, plus an additional month to produce its written summary report.
-The Regional Sub-Committees on Candidacy (RSCC) needs the career assessment report two months in advance of the interview.
-We encourage you to talk with the career center, your RSCC administrator, or the Ministerial Credentialing Director to gain a thorough understanding of what is involved.
+We encourage you to talk with the career center and/or the Ministerial Credentialing Director to gain a thorough understanding of what is involved.
 The results of the assessment will be confidential.
-A written report will be released to the Ministerial Credentialing Office and the Ministerial Fellowship Committee and mailed to the RSCC office only upon your written release.
+A written report will be released to the Ministerial Credentialing Office and the Ministerial Fellowship Committee only upon your written release.
 If you have questions about your unreleased report, you may request a confidential consultation with the Ministerial Credentialing Director.
 If you think the report is inaccurate, follow up with the counselor who wrote your report before you sign the report.
 Typically, counselors are only willing to make factual corrections.
 If you have released the report, the Ministerial Credentialing Director (MDC) may call the counselors for clarification or additional consultation.
 The MDC centers adhere to the highest standards of professional practice when dealing with issues of confidentiality.

 We recommend you make use of the career center reports by sharing the results with advisors, mentors, CPE and internship supervisors, and anyone else who is in a position to give you additional feedback about the suitability of your vocational goals.
 It is in your best interest to check out possible areas of concern or "growing edges" by engaging in honest conversation with people who know you well.